cakephp/docs/en/views/json-and-xml-views.rst

 ``viewClassMap`` setting, to map types to your custom classes and/or map other data types.

-You can optionally enable the json and or xml extensions with :ref:`file-extensions`.
+You can optionally enable the json and/or xml extensions with :ref:`file-extensions`.
 This will allow you to access the ``JSON``, ``XML`` or any other special format views by using a custom URL ending with the name of the response type as a file extension such as ``http://example.com/articles.json``.